Background

 Bullous disease of diabetes (bullosis diabeticorum) is a distinct, spontaneous, noninflammatory, blistering condition of acral skin that is unique to patients with diabetes mellitus.
 Bullous disease of diabetes tends to arise in long-standing diabetes or in conjunction with multiple complications.
 The etiology of the disease is yet unknown.
-In the United States, bullous disease of diabetes has been reported to occur in approximately 0.5% of diabetic patients.
-Male patients have twice the risk as female patients.
-[1, 2, 3, 4, 5]
+In the United States, bullous disease of diabetes has been reported to occur in approximately 0.5% of patients with diabetes.
+Male patients have twice the risk that female patients have.
+[1, 2, 3, 4, 5, 6]

-Kramer first reported bullous-like lesions in diabetic patients in 1930 [6] ; Rocca and Pereyra first characterized this as a phlyctenar (appearing like a burn-induced blister) in 1963.
-[7] Cantwell and Martz are credited with naming the condition bullosis diabeticorum in 1967.
+Kramer first reported bullous-like lesions in patients with diabetes in 1930; [7] Cantwell and Martz are credited with naming the condition bullosis diabeticorum, in 1967.
 [8] It is also termed bullous disease of diabetes and diabetic bullae.

 While lesions typically heal spontaneously within 2-6 weeks, they often recur in the same or different locations.
 Secondary infections may also develop; these are characterized by cloudy blister fluid and require a culture.
 [9]